 Second, a physical, sexual relationship that was expected to produce children was necessary to contract marriage. #1, #5, and #6 are all grounded in this idea. #2 and #7 could sometimes be grounded on this same idea.
 Children could not marry because they could not have sex and produce children.
 There was no such thing as a marriage of the heart where sex and the possibility of children were not included.
 Sexual dysfunction was a serious issue.
 If it was discovered after marriage that the person (usually the man) lied about their ability to have sex, the marriage could be annulled.
 However, if the reason for the dysfunction occurred after marriage, such as a man being castrated in battle while married, then the marriage could not be annulled.
 What is meant here, by the way, is the ability to have sex, not the guarantee of producing children.
 If a couple could have sex, but ended up not being able to have children there was nothing to be done about that.

 Third, lying about your virginity or losing your virginity while engaged was a serious issue.
 People married non-virgins all the time.
-This was important, but not a huge deal.
 However, claiming to be a virgin and not actually being one, was considered a breach of contract.
 Losing your virginity to someone other than who you were engaged to while engaged was adultery and could result in death.
 A marriage could be annulled if a spouse found out after marriage that their partner had claimed to be a virgin and was not.
 However, an engaged couple losing their virginity to each other was fornication, not adultery.
 Geneva was not a huge town by today’s standards.
 Gossip got around, even from neighboring states and communities.
 If a man had slept with a woman prior to marriage it was best for him to tell his potential wife than have it come up after they were married.

 Fourth, the disease impediment is interesting.
 A disease that was contagious and incurable prevented a person from marrying.
 However, if the disease was contracted after marriage the marriage could not be annulled.
 If there was a serious and repulsive physical problem contracted during engagement, but not contagious the couple could still marry.
 However, the engagement could also be broken.
 Often, this involved men coming back from war greatly disfigured or men who were seriously injured in an accident.
 Simply being hurt, even severely, such as blindness, did not guarantee that an engagement could be annulled.
 The Consistory and Geneva’s courts had to approve it.
 Despite the detailed laws governing this, it was rarely an issue in Geneva.

 Fifth, disparity of age was a hotly contested impediment.
 Understand that by disparity of age we are talking about at least ten years difference and in many cases, much more.
 For example, Farel, a fellow pastor of Calvin’s, married someone forty years younger.
 Calvin felt for various reasons that those much older should not be allowed to marry those much younger.
-Younger men would often marry an older widow with money.
+Younger men would often marry a wealthy, older widow.
 Calvin felt this situation would keep the young man from leading his household.
 An older man marrying a young woman, Calvin felt, was driven by lust instead of by what was good for the young lady.
 However, Geneva did not entirely agree with Calvin on this.
 Age disparity alone was usually not enough to call off an engagement for the Consistory, though it would have been enough for Calvin.
 Another problem, usually involving money, had to be raised before the marriage was called off.

 Sixth, notice that the period of engagement was essentially like marriage.
 An engaged person who tried to get engaged to a second person was accused of polygamy.
 If a person did end up marrying someone else while engaged to another party this was adultery and could end in death.
 Sleeping with someone other than the one you were engaged to was not fornication, but adultery.
 Here is why engagements were limited to six weeks in Geneva.
 Beyond that period the couple was called in to account for the delay.